LentaTillux/start-app/README.md

 * [Babel 6](http://babeljs.io)
 * [Webpack](http://webpack.github.io) for bundling
 * [Webpack Dev Server](http://webpack.github.io/docs/webpack-dev-server.html)
 * [React Transform](https://github.com/gaearon/react-transform-hmr) for hot reloading React components in real time.
+(NO!)
 * etc.

 The various webpack options used have been explained in detailed as comments in the config file.
 Should help with understanding the nitty-gritty :)